-School Nurses are qualified, experienced Specialist Community Public Health Nurses.
-Every school aged child has a named School Nurse and associated health team with a variety of skills.
-School Nursing teams are based in the community and may be the first point of contact when families or young people need advice and support about physical and/or emotional health issues.
-Our role is to provide health information, promote healthy lifestyles and to help manage existing health concerns, helping children and young people reach their full potential.
+School Nursing teams are based in the community, there are three bases within Cardiff and the Vale.
+They are often the first point of contact when families or young people need advice and support about physical and/or emotional health issues.
+Their role is to provide evidence-based health information, promote/ advise re: healthy lifestyles and to enable the child/young person to manage existing health concerns.
+In this way they are able to benefit fully from their educational opportunities and are empowered to reach their full potential.

-School nurses are available to provide support to all school aged children and young people, including those who are home-schooled or educated outside of a formal school environment.
-School nurses can meet with children and young people in school or in the community – wherever they feel most comfortable.
+School nurses are able to provide support to all school-aged children and young people, including those who are electively educated at home or educated outside of a formal school environment.

 School nurses will provide and coordinate health intervention and public health programmes on a range of issues, including:

 We provide up-to-date information/advice to families, children and young people and signpost or refer to other specialist services if required.
 The service aim going forward is to provide health education/ promotion sessions on a range of topics — healthy/fussy eating advice /puberty/sexual health/toileting continence issues/behaviour issues/emotional health issues, in both primary and high schools.